Aims of cross-compliance

 - good agricultural and environmental conditions, these apply only to farmers receiving support under the CAP.

-Farmers violating EU law on environmental, public and animal health, animal welfare or land management will have their EU support reduced and may face other penalties.
+Farmers violating EU law relating to environmental, public and animal health, animal welfare or land management will have their EU support reduced and may face other penalties.

 Statutory management requirements